klloo/ProblemRandomDefence/README.md

 - Team-based Competitions
 - User Statistics

-These features help you manage your study and increase the motivation of your study members to learn algorithms.
+These features help you manage your study and increase the motivation of your study members to learn algorithms

 ## Dependencies